uccser/cs-unplugged/docs/source/developer/translation_infrastructure.rst

 pass the following stages of review:

 1. (Crowdin) Translation Proofread - Review by a second translator with 'proofreader' status in the target language.
-2. (Crowdin) Tech Review - Review by a member of the CS Unplugged technical team to catch technical errors (i.e. with Verto tags, links, markdown syntax etc).
+2. (Crowdin) Technical Review - Review by a member of the CS Unplugged technical team to catch technical errors (i.e. with Verto tags, links, Markdown syntax etc).
 3. (GitHub) PR Review - Final review of completed translation files being merged into develop.
 Automated testing on travis will also occur at this stage.

 The first two review phases are enforced by a `custom workflow <https://support.crowdin.com/advanced-workflows/>`_ on Crowdin.